PaddlePaddle/Paddle/doc/design/program.md

 }
 ```

-The parent ID indicates the parent block so could operators in a block refers to variables not only defined locally but also those in an ancestor block.
+The parent ID indicates the parent block so that operators in a block can refer to variables defined locally and also those defined in their ancestor blocks.

-The block ID comes from that all block are flattened in an array defined in `ProgramDesc`:
+All hierarchical blocks in a program are flattened and stored in an array.
+The block ID is the index of the block in this array.

 ```protobuf
 message ProgramDesc {